GSA-TTS/10x-website/README.md

 To view the build for any `10x Website` branch that has been committed to Github,  copy the link above and append it with your branch name.
 Example:

 `https://federalist-37831b52-7633-429a-9a79-14298034dd54.sites.pages.cloud.gov/preview/gsa-tts/10x-website/post-launch-bug-fixes/`

+### Testing

+There is a need for testing of new front end components.
+Until we have a complete solution, there is a workaround that checks every page in the sitemap and ensures that a certain element exists.
+The code was originally provided by @jonathanbobel and I converted to [a gist that can be downloaded here](https://gist.github.com/natashapl/cacee9f540e83f89d0792e08dac01812).

+**To use this code, do the following:**

+1. Download the code snippet mentioned above.
+The file is called "sitemap-element-checker.js".
+2. Add that file to the root of the 10x project.
+3. Open the file site.json and temporarily change the value of "url" to "http://localhost:8080".
+Save the file.
+4. Open a new terminal and run the following:

+`node sitemap-element-checker.js`

+ It will list all the pages in the site and state whether or not the element exists in the page.